anabaei/Javascript/Docker/docker_lesson_1/readme.md

 # Copy the current directory into the container
 COPY . /app

-# Set the user to the same user as the host
-RUN useradd -u 1000 -g 1000 user

-# Switch to the user
+# Switch to the user, this user is known for almost all linux env
-USER user
+USER www-data

 # Run the composer install command
 CMD ["composer", "install"]